How do I get ING's additional Savings Maximiser variable rate?

 Note: Each ING savings product can only have 1 linked bank account.

-Go to the account you wish to change the nickname on
+2. Select the account you wish to add/change the nickname on

 By making the direct deposit to ING from your linked account, we can verify that the account details that you provided in your application are correct.
 When this has been confirmed you can then perform a direct debit from your linked account.